BetonQuest/BetonQuest/docs/Documentation/Features/Items.md

 icon: material/sword
 ---
 ## Item Basics
 Items in BetonQuest are defined in the _items_ section.
-Each item has an instruction string, similar to events, conditions etc.
+Each item has an instruction string, similar to actions, conditions etc.

 BetonQuest provides the `simple` item type, to which this page will outline the creation process. _Item type_ here refers to the "source" of the item (A bit like when you specify the [namespace](https://minecraft.fandom.com/wiki/Resource_location) in `/give` commands).